howtographql/howtographql/content/frontend/react-apollo/5-authentication.md

 ![](http://imgur.com/tBxMVtb.png)

-Perfect, you're all set now to implement the authentication functionality.
+Perfect, we're all set to implement the authentication functionality.

 ### Using the authentication mutations